 Digital Marketing – Profitability objectives

 A robust digital marketing strategy must begin with clear, actionable, and achievable goals.
 And, the primary aim of the successful strategy is to drive profitability objectives.
 A company cannot exist if it is not profitable.

-- Reduce cost per lead metrics – Even though it takes money to generate new business, it is essential to measure the cost per lead metric.
+- Reduce cost per lead metrics – Because it costs money to generate new business, it is essential to measure the cost per lead metric.
 This is to track the value of your marketing spend and the ROI per lead.

 - Improve profit per customer – Customer profitability metrics are calculated by subtracting the customer acquisition costs from customer-generated revenue.
 This is an essential number to measure to reduce costs and improve profits per customer.

-- Improve Return on Investment metrics – Return on Investment is a ratio between the net profit and the cost of the investment.
-Therefore, the ROI for the digital marketing strategy is the ratio between the net profit gained from the strategy and the marketing spend for the strategy.
-Improved ROI metrics means increased income in relation to its cost.
+- Improve Return on Investment metrics – Return on Investment is the ratio between the net profit and the cost of the investment.
+The digital marketing strategy ROI is the ratio between the net profit gained from the strategy and the marketing spend for the strategy.
+Improved ROI translates into increased income versus decreased marketing spend.

 Digital Marketing – Customer engagement objectives

 Customer engagement is the key to profitable digital marketing in the Engagement Economy.
 Therefore, it is vital to engage with consumers in a meaningful way to determine what they expect from the brand.

 - Improve Customer lifetime value – A loyal customer will yield accumulative value over time (months and years).
 Therefore, measuring a customer’s lifetime value will enable you to identify what that value is, as well as how to increase it.

 - Improve customer retention rate – The customer retention rate indicates the percentage of customers the brand has retained over time.
 The retention rate is juxtaposed to the percentage of customers lost over the same period. (churn rate) A high customer retention rate is critical as it links sales figures and overall profit.